tektronix/curvequery/README.md

 #### Installation from Source

-See the [Source section](#source-section) below for instructions on how to make a source distribution tarball.
+To install curve query, first clone the source repository from GitHub.
-Using pip, install the package module directly from a source distribution tarball in the Windows and Linux environments.
+Using pip, install the package module directly from a clone of the git repository in either the Windows and Linux environments.

+    ../curvequery> python -m pip install .

+Alternatively, create a wheel file using pip, and use the wheel file to install curve query on a different Windows or Linux computer.

+    ../curvequery> python -m pip wheel .

-Using this method, all 3rd-party package modules will automatically be downloaded from PyPI and installed.
+Using either of these methods, all 3rd-party package modules will automatically be downloaded from PyPI and installed.

-    $ pip install curvequery-x.x.x.tar.gz

-## <a name="source-section"></a>Source
+## Source

 The source code for curve query is available on GitHub.